 A leader as a coach behaves very much like an effective coach of a sports team.
 Their role is to support individuals in improving their performance and hitting their personal goals.
-This translates into better overall performance that enables the organisation/team to better meet its goals.
+This translates into better overall performance that enables the organization/team to better meet its goals.

-In stark contrast to command and control or autocratic leadership – in which leaders simply dictate what employees should do – coaching is focused on developing staff so that they can learn how to analyse the situation they’re in and make their own decisions.
+In stark contrast to command and control or autocratic leadership – in which leaders simply dictate what employees should do – coaching is focused on developing staff so that they can learn how to analyze the situation they’re in and make their own decisions.
 The coach helps employees to define their goals, understand their strengths and weaknesses and come up with their own effective strategies.

-While it has similarities to mentoring – which also strongly emphasises staff development -coaching is not quite the same.
+While it has similarities to mentoring – which also strongly emphasizes staff development -coaching is not quite the same.
 One of the biggest differences is that mentoring is based on employees soaking up wisdom and learning from an experienced leader.
 Instead, coaching is more about helping individuals and teams unlock their own potential.

 In the main, coaching is delivered internally by leaders and managers working closely with employees on a daily basis.
 However, recently there’s been a growing trend towards hiring external online coaches, making coaching more accessible and affordable.
 As HR expert Josh Bersin says, “The new market democratizes this solution.
 Every employee, every supervisor, and every manager can now have a coach.”

 Why is a leader as a coach strategy important?

 The need for organizations to negotiate the constant change that defines today’s business environment underlines why coaching is in high demand.
 Allied with this, the rise in remote and hybrid working makes it harder than ever for leaders and managers to be on hand micromanage employees through every decision.
 Individuals who work in dispersed teams must be able to think independently, tackling the daily challenges that come their way.